 Maintenance issues won’t fix themselves.
 Instead, they are likely to worsen over time.
 Don’t put off needed repairs until the spring.
 Deal with the issues before you shut down your air conditioning unit for the winter.
 Many of the issues causing your AC trouble may also impact your heating system.
 When repairs are addressed at the start of an issue, instead of when the system is totally broken, they usually cost less to fix.
 Stay on top of maintenance issues in order to protect your HVAC unit.

 Clean Air Vents

 When you switch your HVAC system from cooling to heating, do the proper cleaning.
-This including cleaning the air vents or registers in your home.
+This includes cleaning the air vents or registers in your home.
 It’s easy to clean air vents.
 Simply vacuum out the vents.
 If dust is built up, use a damp cloth to wipe the surface of the vent, then allow to dry completely to avoid rust.
-Cleaning your air vents improves air quality in your home.
+Cleaning your air vents improve air quality in your home.
 This can be especially important as you prepare for winter because many people spend more time indoors during the winter months.

 As you prepare your air conditioner for winter, inspect your attic insulation to ensure proper coverage.
 Especially if you felt like your AC unit had to work harder to cool your home, you may have an insulation problem.
 Over time, insulation compacts and needs replacement.
 J&W Heating and Air offers blown-in fiberglass insulation installation.